Understanding Wong Kar Wai, his themes, and his visuals

 The second wave consisted of directors and filmmakers who were educated abroad and therefore influenced by Western culture.
 Their movies were a synthesis of the Western world and the Eastern world, inspired by Japan, China, and the USA.
 John Woo, Ang Lee, Ann Hui, Edward Yang, and Wong Kar Wai are a few highly acclaimed directors from the second wave.

-Films made during this period utilized new technology and techniques.
+Films made during this period utilised new technology and techniques.
 Movies were not made for commercial purposes alone.
 It was a social medium mirroring social and political issues, such as the Vietnam War and the cultural revolution.

 “This is what the difference is between Hong Kong and Chinese cinema.
 Chinese cinema was made for their communities, it was for propaganda.
 But Hong Kong made films to entertain and they know how to communicate with international audiences.”